j-q-arnold/varlog/README.md

 ## Building and Running the Service
 This does not have a fully developed project.
-These instructions assume GO is installed, and you have initialized the GO environment variables.
+These instructions assume Go is installed, and you have initialized the Go environment variables.
 Here are the minimal steps.
-* The following command use `$REPO` as an environment variable holding the path to the `varlog` repository.
+* The following commands use `$REPO` as an environment variable holding the path to the `varlog` repository.
-  Example, though you'll need to set this according to your machine.
+  You'll need to adjust the following for your machine.
   ```
   $ export REPO=$HOME/varlog
   ```

-* Change directory to the top-level of the git repository.
+* Change directory into the git repository.
   ```
   $ cd $REPO/service/varlog-srv
   $ go build .